nicksonlangat/jambopay-bookstore-api/README.md

 ![swagger](screenshots/image2.png)

 ## Running tests
 - Tests can be run by using  `coverage run --source='.' manage.py test `
 - Check coverage report by `coverage report`
 ![swagger](screenshots/image3.png)

+## Github CI for tests
+- Tests are also run by a CI workflow upon pushes to the `master`  branch.